-- ISO/IEC 17065 General requirements for product, processes and service brand certification bodies,
+- ISO/IEC 17065 General requirements for product, processes and service brand certification bodies, for the greater good,

 - ISO/IEC 17024 for certification of personnel / professionals,